Securing PHP: Understanding and Mitigating Common Security Vulnerabilities

 In the prevention code:

-• The ENT_QUOTES flag ensures that both single and double quotes are converted to HTML entities to prevent attribute-based XSS attacks.
+flag ensures that both single and double quotes are converted to HTML entities to prevent attribute-based XSS attacks. - UTF-8 encoding is used to ensure compatibility with various character sets.

 Mitigation:

-• Input Sanitisation: Sanitise all user inputs before using them in your application.
+- Input Sanitisation: Sanitise all user inputs before using them in your application.
 This involves removing or escaping special characters that could be interpreted as code.

-• Output Encoding: Encode all data echoed back to the client-side to prevent the browser from interpreting it as code.
+- Output Encoding: Encode all data echoed back to the client-side to prevent the browser from interpreting it as code.

-• Use of Prepared Statements: When interacting with databases, use parameterised queries or prepared statements to prevent SQL injection vulnerabilities, which can often be exploited for XSS attacks.
+- Use of Prepared Statements: When interacting with databases, use parameterised queries or prepared statements to prevent SQL injection vulnerabilities, which can often be exploited for XSS attacks.

 Conclusion